01. Asbestos Use in Adhesives

 Asbestos Lawsuits, Settlements & Other Compensation

-Individuals who developed mesothelioma as a result of using asbestos adhesives may seek financial compensation.
-To receive compensation, asbestos victims may file a mesothelioma lawsuit.
-Asbestos victims may also file:
+Individuals who developed illnesses after using asbestos adhesives may seek financial compensation.
+Some may choose to file a mesothelioma lawsuit.
+Other potential compensation options include:

-After his mesothelioma diagnosis, the man and his wife filed an asbestos lawsuit against several companies.
-These companies all made asbestos-containing joint compound used at his jobsites:
+After his mesothelioma diagnosis, the man and his wife filed an asbestos lawsuit.
+It named several companies that made asbestos-containing joint compounds used at his jobsites:

 - Georgia-Pacific Corporation